isene/RTFM/README.md

 G      | Show git status for current directory
 H      | Do a cryptographic hash of the current directory with subdirs.
 If a previous hash was made, compare and report if there has been any change
-S      | Show comprehensive system info (system, CPU, filesystem, latest dmesg messages)
+S      | Show comprehensive system info (system, CPU, filesystem, latest dmesg messages) I      | Show OpenAI's description of the selected item and its content (if available).
+You must have installed the ruby-openai gem and added your openai secret key in the .rtfm.conf (add `@ai = "your-secret-openai-key") for this to work.
+If RTFM is installed as a gem, the ruby-openai gem is included in the installation

 ### Right pane